pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/on_premises.md

 Keep this information handy.

 ### Next step: creating a custom deploy manifest for Pachyderm
-Once you have Kubernetes deployed, your persistent volume created, and your object store configured, it's time to [create the Pachyderm manifest for deploying to Kubernetes](./deploy_custom/index.md).
+Once you have Kubernetes deployed, your persistent volume created, and your object store configured, it's time to deploy Pachyderm.

 ## See Also
 ### Kubernetes variants